Pingdom Check

 The site of the Fagradalsfjall eruptions (in 2021, 2022 and July 2023) is once again open to visitors.
 Note: Hiking in the area of the most recent eruptions is strictly forbidden.

-You can see detailed information about hiking trails around Fagradalsfjall, as well as accessible viewpoints for more recent eruptions, on the Visit Reykjanes website.
+You can see detailed information about hiking trails around Fagradalsfjall, as well as accessible viewpoints for the current eruption, on the Visit Reykjanes website.

 Banner photo: View of the lava fields surrounding the Fagradalsfjall volcano.